Jim Probert, PhD

 Professional Interests

-Dr. Probert works as an individual therapist and is coordinator of the peer support programs at UF.
-That role includes provision of rights-based professional trainings and co-facilitation of peer support groups, including Intentional Peer Support, Wellness Recovery Action Plan, and Experiential Peer Support.
-His 2021 article, “Moving Toward a Human Rights Approach to Mental Health” published in Community Mental Health Journal, highlights an in-depth description of these CWC programs.
+Dr. Probert works as an individual therapist and is Peer Services Coordinator at UFCWC.
+That role includes provision of professional trainings and co-facilitation of peer support groups, including Intentional Peer Support, Wellness Recovery Action Plan, and Experiential Peer Support.
 Before working at UF, Dr. Probert was training coordinator at the Alachua County Crisis Center from 1996-2001.

 Approach to Therapy

-As a therapist in a system concentrating on short-term therapy, Dr Probert works with a flexible focus which may include: a mindfulness approach to intentional living; mind-body healing and wellness approaches; grief work; existential/spiritual exploration; and personal and intergenerational/ collective trauma recovery/renegotiation.
-As an individual who identifies both as a professional and as a participant in the international service user movements, he works from a liberational, rights-based perspective–with an intention to acknowledge and respect each individual’s intersecting identities and freely chosen and developing worldview(s)–and supporting efforts to reclaim or maintain meaning, purpose, wellness, vitality, and community inclusion and engagement.
+As a therapist in a system concentrating on short-term therapy, Dr Probert works with a flexible focus which may include: a mindfulness approach to intentional living; mind-body healing and wellness approaches; grief work; existential/spiritual exploration; and personal and intergenerational/collective trauma recovery/renegotiation.
+As an individual who identifies both as a professional and as a participant in international service user movements, he works to support individual efforts to reclaim or maintain meaning, purpose, wellness, vitality, and community engagement.

 Approach to Supervision